Contracts on start day: but what damage does it cause?

-The law states that the Written Statement of Employment Particulars must be given to the new hire within eight weeks of their start date.
-Those particulars comprise around 16 very basic pieces of information like start times and place of work – on no more than a side of A4 paper.
+The law states that the Written Statement of Employment Particulars must be given to the new hire no later than the day they start.
+Those particulars comprise around 20 very basic pieces of information like start times and place of work – on no more than a side of A4 paper.
 It’s hardly a gift!

 By meeting their bare minimum obligations, managers are not exploiting the opportunity of the moment, nor are they managing the risk.

 A new hire who is to be paid £20k costs the firm around £35k per annum.
 Over a three year investment period the firm would invest about £100k.
 So the manager is, in effect, discussing making an investment in a new resource and that resource is to cost £100k.
 The manager hopes that by making this huge investment the firm will benefit from, say, £150k of additional revenue and £20k of net profit over the period.
 No small monies.

 Imagine how things might be done if the resource was to be a new piece of machinery.

 The buying manager would build a tender document, invite three vendors to bid and select the one giving the best value overall – rather like searching and selecting as they would if recruiting.
 Then comes the contract.